pkolaczk/fclones/README.md

 Since version 0.7.0, fclones uses separate per-device thread-pools for final hashing and it will automatically tune the level of parallelism, memory buffer sizes and partial hashing sizes based on the device type.
-These automatic settings can be overriden with `-threads` as well.
+These automatic settings can be overridden with `-threads` as well.

 The following options can be passed to `--threads`.
 The more specific options override the less specific ones.
 - `main:<n>` – sets the size of the main thread-pool used for random I/O: directory tree scanning,